Expenses Charged by Underwriters in Negotiated Sales

 - CUSIP fees.

-Expenses commonly viewed as issuers expenses that normally are treated as cost of issuance and may be capitalized within a bond issue (but not within the spread) are:
+Expenses commonly viewed as issuer’s expenses that normally are treated as cost of issuance and may be capitalized within a bond issue (but not within the spread) are:

-- bond counsel fees,
+- bond counsel fees, disclosure counsel fees, special tax counsel fees

 - rating agency fees,

-- financial advisor fees,
+- municipal advisor fees,

 - necessary rating agency or marketing travel by the issuer,